 -a drying rack for hanging the outsides of your diapers indoors (it is recommended that you dry the insides in the dryer and hang dry the outsides so the leg elastic won’t wear out as quickly) … you may already have one of these

--cloth diaper safe diaper rash cream since you cannot use regular diaper rash cream with cloth diapers or it ruins them (my top pick)
+-cloth diaper safe diaper rash cream since you cannot use regular diaper rash cream with cloth diapers or it ruins them (my top pick is available here)

 If you’re trying to find out if cloth diapering will be affordable for your family, here is a cost calculator that might help.
 We bought our cloth diapers using money people gave us as baby gifts, and we did receive a few cloth diapers as gifts from family.